an-nightingale/telegrambot/README.md

 # Telegram bot "Quality of life"
-Simple telegram bot made using the "telebot" Python library.
+A Telegram bot created for "Project and research" subject at the University Simple telegram bot made using the "telebot" Python library.
 This bot displays messages with information taken from a .txt file and displays HDI of a chosen region of Russia in a particular year taken from a .csv file